 English majors may choose one of two emphases within the major: literature and textual analysis or writing.
 The English curriculum provides a single-subject matter program approved by the California Commission on Teacher Credentialing.
 A minor in English is also offered.

-This concentration develops students’ understanding and application of fundamental concepts including period focus, children's literature, and script analysis.
+This emphasis develops students’ understanding and application of fundamental concepts including period focus, children's literature, and script analysis.

-This concentration develops students’ understanding and application of topics such as creative writing, digital writing and design, and journalism principles.
+This emphasis develops students’ understanding and application of topics such as creative writing, digital writing and design, and journalism principles.